PhD in Business Administration

 Applicants should upload unofficial copies of transcripts and scores to their online application for review purposes.
 If an applicant is admitted and decides to attend, then official transcripts and scores need to be sent to the university admissions office.

 For admission purposes, the university can accept IELTS scores of 6.5+ overall.
-However, working as a teaching assistant is required in our program and the state of Florida requires certain scores on the speaking portion of the TOEFL for international students to be appointed in a TA position.
+However, working as a teaching assistant is required in this program and the state of Florida requires certain scores on the speaking portion of the TOEFL for international students to be appointed in a TA position.
 Therefore, all international students will eventually need to provide TOEFL scores.

 Applicants do not need to contact faculty prior to applying to the program.
 Admitted students will be matched up with research faculty after admission.
-It is recommended that applicants review the research interests of our faculty to get an idea of the areas of expertise within their intended concentration area.
+It is recommended that applicants review the research interests of USF faculty to get an idea of the areas of expertise within their intended concentration area.
 Area of expertise information information can be found at this link.